The Four Men: A Farrago: Reception

 A review written by Robert C. Holliday in the New York Times in 1913 is positive calling the book "an enchanting volume.
 C Creighton Mandell and G. K. Chesterton have described the work as "grave and deep, informed with emotion".
-G.K.
 Chesterton also wrote that "there are few speeches in modern books better than the conversations in The Four Men."
-Tim Rich argued that Belloc is overly negative about the future of Sussex, saying that Belloc projects his own pessimism onto the land, rather than celebrate its potential.
+Tim Rich argued that Belloc is overly negative about the future of Sussex, saying that Belloc projects his own pessimism onto the land, rather than celebrating its potential.
 Writing in 2010, cultural historian Peter Brandon calls The Four Men "the most passionate and original book on Sussex ever written."

 Themes

 Belloc wrote The Four Men at a time of great social change in Sussex, when ways of life that had held constant for centuries were being replaced and the individuality of 'Old Sussex' was being replaced with a country-wide uniformity.
 Belloc addresses the start of the book to Sussex directly, as if it were a person, "who must like all created things decay".
 Predicting that Sussex was destined to lose its historic character, Belloc set down what he saw before it was forgotten and became a different thing "its people never more being what they were".

 The late 19th and early 20th centuries saw a sudden loss of Sussex's distinctive speech patterns, folklore and customs, in large part due to the arrival of urban newcomers with little knowledge or sympathy for these traditions.
 Belloc condemned ignorant urban newcomers who pronounced the market town near his home "Hor-sham" instead of what had been known for centuries as "Hors-ham".

 Belloc compared "this Eden which is Sussex still" with the "slavery being undergone by people in the industrial districts".
 He saw London and capitalist society reaching into Sussex and he condemned what he saw as towns "of the London sort" such as Haywards Heath and Burgess Hill, where "the more one worked, the less one had, and if one did not work at all, one died"; Belloc's characters go out of their way to avoid these towns.
 Concerned about the impact of capitalism on society, Belloc went on to publish in the following year The Servile State (1912) in which he used his experience of living with small peasant farmers in the Sussex Weald to advocate his thesis of having a property-owning democracy based on peasant smallholdings that would bring together the different social classes, which would later flourish into distributism along with his own later works and the works of G.K.
 Chesterton.